 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-Adjectives starting with in-, im-, ir- and ending in -bile
+What are the adjectives starting with in-, im-, ir- and ending in -bile?

 - inaccessibile: inaccessible